PERFECT BLUE | ANIME REVIEW & ANALYSIS

 Initially, Perfect Blue was meant to become a live-action series, but the studio that was making it got damaged in the 1995 Kobe earthquake.
 This resulted in a reduced budget, which in turn transformed Perfect Blue into an anime feature project.

 When it was handed over to Kon, he didn't think the original story (from the novel called «Perfect Blue: Complete Metamorphosis» by Yoshikazu Takeuchi) would translate very well to anime.
 Kon was given the green light to change it as he pleased, with certain conditions, and thus the dawn of his short-lived anime invention was upon us.

 Perfect Blue was the stepping-stone that let Kon develop his art and create timeless anime classics like Tokyo Godfathers (2003) and Paprika (2006).
 His later films might be more accessible and refined, but few anime debuts stand the test of time like Perfect Blue.

 A Tale of Paranoia and Obsession

 The surreal story is about a young actress who is haunted by the demons of celebrity and fandom.
 The narrative takes inspiration from film noir.
 It kicks off when Mima - the star of a Japanese idol group - decides to shift her career and become an actor.

-Her decision sets in motion a domino of consequences, which makes Mima slowly loose her grip on reality.
-Where does the idol-persona end, and the actor-persona begins?
+Her decision sets in motion a domino of consequences, which makes Mima slowly lose her grip on reality.
+Where do the idol-persona end and the actor-persona begin?
 Where is the true Mima in all this, and is the memory of her former self even relevant anymore?

 «If Alfred Hitchcock partnered with Walt Disney, they’d make a picture like this.»